Zitzeronion/Swalbe.jl/README.md

 The package has reached a stable release with version 0.1.
 All tools needed for running a numerical experiment are tested and usable.
-I am currently writing a paper where all experiments were done with this package :blush:.
+I am currently writing a paper for which all experiments were done with this package :blush:.

 ## **Credit**